danrigsby/redux-reducer-side-effects/README.md

 }
 ```

-Optionally, the `addSideEffectMiddlware` can take in an options object that defines:
+Optionally, the `addSideEffectMiddleware` can take in an options object that defines:
 1. `timeout`: The default timeout in milliseconds for all side effects (defaults to 0 or no timeout)

 ``` javascript